wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

   # Logcollector - Whether or not to accept remote commands from the manager
   logcollector.remote_commands=1

-2. Define the command in the manager's **agent.conf** file to list running processes.
+2. Define the command in the group's **agent.conf** file to list running processes.

 .. code-block:: xml